Hydrosys4/Tasmota-SlowWire/README.md

 # Tasmota-SlowWire
-customized version of tasmota including support for the SlowWire protocol
+Customized version of tasmota-sensor including support for the SlowWire protocol